christimahu/blahajpi/CONTRIBUTING.md

   - Use C++23 features where appropriate.
   - Follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
   - Prefer functional approaches where they improve readability.
+  - We use clang-format for automated code formatting (configuration file in repository root).

+- **Formatting Conventions**:
+  - Brace style: Opening braces on the same line, not on a new line:
+    ```cpp
+    // Correct
+    int main() {
+        // code
+    }

+    // Incorrect
+    int main()
+    {
+        // code
+    }
+    ```
+  - Indentation: 4 spaces (no tabs)
+  - Line length: Maximum 100 characters
+  - Function and class definitions should have braces on the same line
+  - Control statements (if, for, while, etc.) should always use braces, even for single-line blocks

 - **Naming Conventions**:
   - Use `snake_case` for variables, functions, and methods.